What Happens When You're No One's Number One

 I’m never going to stop craving company, not with this much alone time on my hands.
 I’m never going to stop wanting to matter most to someone.
 But the way I deal with those truths isn’t by waiting for someone to fill an empty space for me, or by viciously searching for a partner, because I don’t think that works.
 I mean, it’s been a decade — I think I can assume it doesn’t work.
 I have to find ways to give myself what I need, to make moments large and small more meaningful to me.
 It’s a bit Hallmarky, but hey — whatever works.

 Being no one’s number one can feel really bad.
 Not mattering most or more than anyone else to someone can be a very empty feeling, and it’s okay to tell the truth about that.
 But I don’t want to feel empty, and I don’t want other single women to feel empty, either.
 I want us to take an active role in our own happiness.
 I want us to do things that delight us, bring us joy, and connect us to others who are living the same way.
-Because there are plenty of us out there.
+Because it's fine to be no one's number one, as long as we remember how much we count.

 *Not long after Every Single Day launched, a woman named Sarah asked to meet me for coffee.
 We chatted about everything — careers, being single, friendships, etc., and when we got around to being no one’s number one, it was clear that this particular topic was big, and challenging, for both of us.
 I reminded her that she wasn’t alone, and she did the same for me.